-4 No development shall take place until there has been submitted to and approved in writing by the Planning Authority a scheme of landscaping.
-The scheme shall provide details of : the height and slopes of any mounding on or recontouring of, the site; tree and shrub sizes, species, habitat, siting, planting distances and a programme of planting.
-The scheme of landscaping shall be based on the 'Hallhill Landscape Strategy', which is docketed to planning permission in principle 09/00486/OUT.
-It shall also show specimen tree planting within the areas of open space adjacent to the two SUDS ponds and the area of open space to the north of plots 132 and 161 of the proposed housing development.
+No development shall take place until there has been submitted to and approved in writing by the Planning Authority a scheme of landscaping.
+The scheme shall provide details of: the height and slopes of any mounding on or recontouring of, the site; tree and shrub sizes, species, habitat, siting, planting distances and a programme of planting.
+The scheme of landscaping shall be based on the 'Hallhill Landscape Strategy', which is docketed to planning permission in principle 09/00486/OUT and shall tie in with the neighbouring housing sites to provide continuity of design across the larger housing site.
+It shall include large tree species in communal central green spaces and corner sites, where space allows, to break up the built layout.
+It shall also include small fastigiate tree species to street frontages and parking areas, with appropriate tree pit details including root barriers to protect service strips.
 The scheme shall also include indications of all existing trees and hedgerows on the land, details of any to be retained, and measures for their protection in the course of development.